scylladb/demo-quickstart/README.md

 Default is `datacenter1`.

+## Replication Factor

+To adjust the replication factor you can do so by setting the `REPLICATION_FACTOR` environment variable.

+    docker run -d --rm --link node1:node1 \
+        --publish 8000:8000 \
+        --env DATABASE_URL=node1:9042 \
+        --env METRICS_URL=node1:9180 \
+        --env RF=2 \
+        --name demo scylladb/demo-quickstart

+Default is `1` which is not recommended for production, but is fine for a single node demo.

 ## Consistency Level

 To adjust consistency level you can do so by setting the `CONSISTENCY` environment variable.